Juliusfrank11/VicII-Save-File-Docs/save_docs.md

 Dates are given as strings in `"YYYY.M.D"` format

+Unlike `json`, keys are NOT unique.
+This fact is used to list multiple instances of the same class of object within an array.
+For example

 ## Production tab

 The Production *tab* on the Production *screen* (thanks PDX) seems to be